 Two evenings/week and two Saturdays/month.

-Sometimes on Tuesdays at midday (in situ seminar within the institutions) and on Thursday evenings (special guests).
+Sometimes on Monday at midday (in situ seminar within the institutions) and on Wednesday evenings (special guests).

 Rue des Grands Carmes – 27